ナム

 The biggest neon sign up ahead was for a place called “Black Tea Parlor”.
 Probably a casino; they liked to advertise the food and drink up front to distract fairies, so they’d steal chicken wings instead of chips or bills.
 He stepped out onto the street, and saw that it was flanked by two smaller shops in the same building, with their own vertical signs: “Rush Hour Ramen” and a place called “24/7”, the laziest name he’d seen in a while.
 He swallowed, literally, the temptation to take his earnings and go get some ramen by himself.

-Mouth still watering, Mori looked to either side, like he was crossing the street.
+Mouth still watering, Moritora looked to either side, like he was crossing the street.
 Signs hung from first and second floors as far as he could see, advertising spas, nail parlours, shooting ranges, batting cages.
 You name it, Sapporo had it, especially compared to tiny cities like New Nakagawa or even Moss Bay.
 And a lot of it was on this one street.
 Not the Lawson, though – but he saw the blue and white poking out in a single stripe at a corner a block down.
 Off he went, then, to his sisters.
 Like usual.

 The idea of piping-hot ramen by himself haunted his thoughts as he walked.

 There was a small line outside the Lawson.
 Just two people, but they were probably having a busy night.
 One salaryman, shoulders slumped – probably hung over.
 The other was a greying woman with a reusable bag.
-Mori had no idea why she was at the Lawson when she looked like she’d fit in at the co-op a mile down.
+Moritora had no idea why she was at the Lawson when she looked like she’d fit in at the co-op a mile down.
 Maybe they’d closed early.
 No sign of Muro, though.
 She was probably–

 Someone yanked him inside.
 Cheap pink wristwatch – that was Muro.
 He exhaled a sigh of relief through his nose as the salaryman glared at her past the line, not at him.
-The inside of the store was just as packed, though, and the narrow aisles stuffed with “conveniences” didn’t help, so Mori glared at her, too.
+The inside of the store was just as packed, though, and the narrow aisles stuffed with “conveniences” didn’t help, so Moritora glared at her, too.
 “Why here?” he pleaded, too quiet probably to be heard over the beeping and ringing of the register.

 To be continued…